Alex here with your latest Friday Macro Musings…

 Video I’m watching —

 Not at all trading related but I really enjoyed this so I thought I’d share.
-Here’s a short clip of Steve Jobs talking about how he thinks about marketing (link here) in terms that advertising genius Rory Sutherland would approve.
+Here’s a short clip of Steve Jobs talking about how he thinks about marketing (click on the image to see the video) in terms that advertising genius Rory Sutherland would approve.
 Jobs explains that building a brand and marketing products is not about logic but about invoking feelings and imparting values.
 Give it a watch, it’s great.